-Equities sales and trading roles are fast disappearing from banks in Asia, with Hong Kong the worst affected city.
+Equities sales and trading roles are fast disappearing from many Western banks in Asia, with Hong Kong the worst affected city.

 “With the unbundling of investment research, I see opportunities at online research marketplaces,” says Yvette Kwan, a former APAC investment banking COO at UBS, now a partner at Hong Kong finance consultancy Quinlan & Associates.
 “Working for an ORM offers an interesting option in a newly developing space and leverages your existing relationships with the buy-side.”

 “Products sales in wealth management is an area where ex-sales and trading staff in Asia could find a new home.
 They bring a deeper level of product knowledge to the table as wealth management in the region continues to expand and become more sophisticated,” says Kwan.